 Its rounded shape allowed a car to drive around it and corresponded to the turning radius of the Savoye family’s limousine.

-The second part (to come) of this photographic report will be devoted to the interior of the Villa Savoye.
+Discover the rest of this photographic report devoted to the interior of Le Corbusier’s Villa Savoye.

 The prototype of the “minimum” single-family house,